jiazhang0/quark-fw-toolkit/README.md

 to enable UEFI secure boot with the keys you own.
 Furthermore, cln_fwtool can provide the diagnosis information as a guideline according to the content of the firmware.

+The sub-commands show and diagnosis can work on a real clanton-based board.
+In this case, instead of loading a firmware file, cln_fwtool can detect the physical memory region where the flash chip resides on.